andrewrk/node-s3-client/README.md

  * `s3Params`: params to pass to AWS SDK `putObject`.
  * `localFile`: path to the file on disk you want to upload to S3.
- * `localFileStat`: optional - if you happen to already have the stat object from `fs.stat`, you can provide it here.

 The difference between using AWS SDK `putObject` and this one: